ayazalii/CEI_Ayaz_Assignments/README.md

-Week 5: Text Generation using RNN, LSTM, and GRU
+Week 5: Text Generation Model using RNN, LSTM, and GRU

 Project Overview

-The objective of this week's assignment was to design and implement a Natural Language Processing (NLP) deep learning system capable of learning the underlying structure, grammar, and contextual dependencies of a text corpus.
-The project focused on building and comparatively evaluating three distinct sequential architectures—Vanilla RNN, LSTM, and GRU—for coherent text generation.
+The objective of this assignment was to design and implement a Natural Language Processing (NLP) text generation system.
+The project focused on conducting an architectural sequence analysis, directly benchmarking a traditional SimpleRNN, a gated Long Short-Term Memory (LSTM) network, and an optimized Gated Recurrent Unit (GRU) across shared training strategies.

-Key Implementation Steps & Customizations
+Key Implementation Steps

-This project was built to strictly satisfy specific architectural learning constraints:

-Custom Text Corpus: Replaced boilerplate text with a custom paragraph focused on Artificial Intelligence and deep learning architectures to train the models on domain-specific vocabulary.
+Custom Dataset Ingestion: Replaced default boilerplate text with a specialized domain-specific paragraph corpus focused on artificial intelligence to establish an original vocabulary space.

-Tokenization & Windowing: Initialized standard text tokenization and mapped words to integers.
-Reframed the word index tracking lists into progressive sliding-window combinations (n-grams) and matched vector dimensions using pad_sequences.
+N-Gram Sequence Engineering: Tokenized text into integer word indexes and reframed tracking lists into progressive sliding-window combinations (n-grams) using pre-padding to normalize input vector shapes.

-Architectural Scaling: * Upscaled embedding dimensions to 64.

-Widened hidden recurrent layers from 64 to 128 units for all three models (RNN, LSTM, GRU).
+Recurrent Network Architectures: Engineered SimpleRNN, LSTM, and GRU models using an upscaled 64-dimension embedding space and widened hidden layers (scaling from 64 to 128 units) to bolster sequence memory.

-Extended Training: Expanded the training duration to 200 epochs using an identical adam optimizer configuration across all models to ensure a fair baseline comparison.
+Optimization & Training Strategy: Extended model execution to 200 epochs under an identical adam optimizer configuration to deeply study loss stabilization speed across all three architectures.

-Generation Logic: Programmed the internal selection logic inside the generate_text function utilizing np.argmax over next-word probability arrays for greedy search prediction, outputting exactly 10 words per prompt.
+Deterministic Text Generation: Programmed a generative loop using np.argmax over predicted probability arrays to execute greedy-search next-word prediction, outputting exactly 10 words per seed prompt.

 Technical Stack